 You'll be taken back to the NEW ROUTINE screen where you need to tap the + next to Add action.
 From the list, choose Smart Home, then either pick Control device or Control group depending upon whether you want just one light to turn on, or multiple lights at the same time.

 Here we've chosen to control the Dining Room group, and the only option available (below, middle) is power.
 The slider is already set to 'On' which is what we want, so just tap Next.
-Finally tap Save at the top and your Routine will be stored and run when you have specified.
+Finally, tap Save at the top and your Routine will be stored and run at the specified time.

 If you want the same lights to turn off at a later time, create another Routine with a schedule set to a time that's later than the time the lights are set to turn on, but this time tap the slider to 'off' on the screen which says Power.
 Once that new Routine is saved, your lights will turn on and off at the times you have set.